pylint:disable-msg=E0611,I1101

 return [g for g in guesses if g not in UNICODE_ALIASES]

-[docs] def load_html(htmlobject): """Load object given as input and validate its type (accepted: lxml.html tree, trafilatura/urllib3 response, bytestring and string) """ # use tree directly if isinstance(htmlobject, HtmlElement): return htmlobject # use trafilatura or urllib3 responses directly if isinstance(htmlobject, HTTPResponse) or hasattr(htmlobject, 'data'): htmlobject = htmlobject.data # do not accept any other type after this point if not isinstance(htmlobject, (bytes, str)): raise TypeError('incompatible input type', type(htmlobject)) # start processing tree = None # try to guess encoding and decode file: if None then keep original htmlobject = decode_file(htmlobject) # sanity checks beginning = htmlobject[:50].lower() check_flag = is_dubious_html(beginning) # repair first htmlobject = strip_faulty_doctypes(htmlobject, beginning) # first pass: use Unicode string fallback_parse = False try: tree = fromstring(htmlobject, parser=HTML_PARSER) except ValueError: # "Unicode strings with encoding declaration are not supported." tree = fromstring_bytes(htmlobject) fallback_parse = True except Exception as err: LOGGER.error('lxml parsing failed: %s', err) # second pass: try passing bytes to LXML if (tree is None or len(tree) < 1) and not fallback_parse: tree = fromstring_bytes(htmlobject) # rejection test: is it (well-formed) HTML at all? # log parsing errors if tree is not None and check_flag is True and len(tree) < 2: LOGGER.error('parsed tree length: %s, wrong data type or not valid HTML', len(tree)) tree = None return tree
+[docs] def load_html(htmlobject: Any) -> Optional[HtmlElement]: """Load object given as input and validate its type (accepted: lxml.html tree, trafilatura/urllib3 response, bytestring and string) """ # use tree directly if isinstance(htmlobject, HtmlElement): return htmlobject # use trafilatura or urllib3 responses directly if isinstance(htmlobject, HTTPResponse) or hasattr(htmlobject, "data"): htmlobject = htmlobject.data # do not accept any other type after this point if not isinstance(htmlobject, (bytes, str)): raise TypeError("incompatible input type", type(htmlobject)) # start processing tree = None # try to guess encoding and decode file: if None then keep original htmlobject = decode_file(htmlobject) # sanity checks beginning = htmlobject[:50].lower() check_flag = is_dubious_html(beginning) # repair first htmlobject = repair_faulty_html(htmlobject, beginning) # first pass: use Unicode string fallback_parse = False try: tree = fromstring(htmlobject, parser=HTML_PARSER) except ValueError: # "Unicode strings with encoding declaration are not supported." tree = fromstring_bytes(htmlobject) fallback_parse = True except Exception as err: # pragma: no cover LOGGER.error("lxml parsing failed: %s", err) # second pass: try passing bytes to LXML if (tree is None or len(tree) < 1) and not fallback_parse: tree = fromstring_bytes(htmlobject) # rejection test: is it (well-formed) HTML at all? # log parsing errors if tree is not None and check_flag is True and len(tree) < 2: LOGGER.error( "parsed tree length: %s, wrong data type or not valid HTML", len(tree) ) tree = None return tree